Intef the Elder

 Intef, whose name is commonly accompanied by epithets such as the Elder, the Great (= Intef-aa) or born of Iku, was a nomarch residing at Thebes during the First Intermediate Period and later considered a founding figure of the 11th Dynasty, which eventually reunified Egypt.

 Rule

-Intef the Elder was not a king but rather a nomarch at Thebes c.
+Intef the Elder was not a king but rather a provincial governor, known as a nomarch, ruling from the city of Thebes c.
 2150 BC.
-As such he would have nominally served during the reign of the king of the 8th Dynasty or one of the Herakleopolitan kings of 9th or 10th Dynasty.
-Intef the Elder would have controlled the territory from Thebes to Aswan to the south and not farther north than Coptos, which was then controlled by another dynasty of nomarchs.
-Intef might have been the father of his successor on the Theban throne, Mentuhotep I.
+He would have most likely served as nomarch during the reign of one of the Pharaohs of either the 8th, 9th or 10th dynasties, or possibly during the rule of the Herakleopolitan dynasty.
+Intef the Elder would have controlled the territory from Thebes to Aswan in the south, and not farther north than to Coptos, which was then controlled by another nomarch.